-73 A universal, rules-based, open, non-discriminatory and equitable multilateral trading system as well as meaningful trade liberalization can serve as an engine of economic growth and promote sustainable development, not least by encouraging long-term private and public We acknowledge the role of the Global Environment Facility (GEF) in safeguarding the global environment raising and allocating resources for environmental capacity building in developing countries.
-We recognize the broad number of environmental issues that need to be tackled at a project level, while at the same time fully support and acknowledge the current development of a more programmatic and integrated approach to sustainable development.
-We aim to enhance public and private contributions to the GEF in replenishment 7 for both purposes.
-This approach must support subnational governments to establish climate-smart plans that help them prioritize investment in adaptation and mitigation. investment in productive capacities.
+73. A universal, rules-based, open, non-discriminatory and equitable multilateral trading system as well as meaningful trade liberalization can serve as an engine of economic growth and promote sustainable development, not least by encouraging long-term private and public investment in productive capacities.
 With appropriate supporting policies, trade can also promote decent work, combat inequality and contribute to the realization of the SDGs.